 As far as the shipping, there are a few things to understand.
 You’ll need to choose a company that is an official hazmat carrier since not just any trucker can transport this possibly dangerous freight.
 Also, it’s a great idea to purchase specialized insurance that is tailored to cover hazardous materials.
 If you request it, your freight quote from a third-party logistics (3PL) company can include hundreds of thousands of dollars in coverage to insure a variety of different outcomes involving your aerosol cans.
 These will protect both your products and general liability, for instance.

 Now that you’re well versed in the intricacies that surround truckload freight shipping aerosol cans, it’s time to seriously think about having R+L Global Logistics handle the transportation of them for you.
-With our sterling reputation in the third-party logistics world and a commitment to safety in handling hazmat materials, it’s a smart bet to partner with us to move these fragile goods.
+With our sterling reputation in the third-party logistics and freight broker world and a commitment to safety in handling hazmat materials, it’s a smart bet to partner with us to move these fragile goods.

 R+L Global Logistics has experienced hazmat carriers and other employees who are well-versed in working with hazardous products and will take great care with your valuable cargo to ensure it reaches its destination in its original, safe condition.
 Not only do we care about the state your aerosol cans arrive at their end point, but our company prides itself on getting the load there on time.
 In fact, we boast a 99.5 percent on-time delivery rate that is sure to help put your mind at ease.